groupdocs-assembly/GroupDocs.Assembly-for-.NET/Docs/content/assembly/net/developer-guide/working-with-groupdocs.assembly-engine/template-syntax-part-1-of-2.md

 #### IDataReader Implementors

-GroupDocs.Assembly Engine enables you to treat IDataReader implementors as enumerations of IDataRecord implementors in template expressions.
-That is, you can use IDataReader implementors in template expressions in the same way as DataTable objects.
+GroupDocs.Assembly Engine enables you to treat `IDataReader` implementors as enumerations of `IDataRecord` implementors in template expressions.
+That is, you can use `IDataReader` implementors in template expressions in the same way as `DataTable` objects.
 See [Working with DataTable and DataView Objects]({{< ref "assembly/net/developer-guide/working-with-groupdocs.assembly-engine/template-syntax-part-1-of-2.md" >}}) for more information.

 However, you can not use IDataReader implementors in template expressions in conjunction with enumeration operations that require a caching of enumeration items.
 The examples of such operations are grouping and sorting.
 To work around this restriction, use DataTable objects instead.

 #### IDataRecord Implementors

-{{< alert style="info" >}}See In-Table Master-Detail template using IDataRecord Implementors.{{< /alert >}}

 Document Assembler enables you to access field values of a particular `IDataRecord` implementor by field names using the "." operator in template expressions.
 To use this feature, one of the following conditions must be met:

 *   The `IDataRecord` implementor represents an iteration variable upon enumerating an `IDataReader` implementor (see [Outputting Sequential Data]({{< ref "assembly/net/developer-guide/working-with-groupdocs.assembly-engine/template-syntax-part-2-of-2.md#outputting-sequential-data" >}}) for more information).
 *   The `IDataRecord` implementor does not implement the `IDataReader` interface.

 The following example shows, how to use this feature.
-Given that r is an `IDataRecord` implementor that has a field named "Name", you can access the field's value using the following syntax.
+Given that `r` is an `IDataRecord` implementor that has a field named "Name", you can access the field's value using the following syntax.

 ```csharp
 r.Name